-The ‘call for mineral extraction sites’ for the Norfolk Minerals and Waste Local Plan Review will take place for six weeks, from 26 June to 4 August 2017 (inclusive) and we would welcome proposals for potential specific site allocations for carstone, sand and gravel, or silica sand extraction in the period up to 2036.
+A ‘call for mineral extraction sites’ took place from 26 June to 4 August 2017.
+We asked for proposals for potential specific site allocations for carstone, sand and gravel, or silica sand extraction in the period up to 2036 as part of our Minerals and Waste Local Plan Review process.
 We are not seeking proposals for the extraction of any other minerals.

-Only sites proposed for mineral extraction with an estimated resource of at least 500,000 tonnes will be considered for allocation, unless the site will be operated as an extension to an existing permitted site.
+Only sites with an estimated resource of at least 500,000 tonnes will be considered for allocation, unless the site will be operated as an extension to an existing permitted site.

 - A map of the site location and proposed HGV access route